badri-2004/DA5401-Assignment_7/README.md

 ---

 ## 🛠️ Requirements
 **This notebook uses ucml library to get the dataset.
-The pip command to download that library is given in the notebook itself.**\n
+The pip command to download that library is given in the notebook itself.**
 Install dependencies other using:

 ```bash